 - salivary peptide profiles via MALDI-TOF analysis

 - the salivary metabolome, levels and function of oral polymorphonuclear neutrophilic granulocytes (oPMNs)

 Through application of advanced, statistical, machine-learning techniques we identified subgroups of healthy individuals that differed in their microbial, biochemical or metabolic oral profiles.
 Work is ongoing to provide better understanding of the functional significance of these differences.

-In parallel, in vitro models have been established for the dental microbial biofilm as well as mucosal epithelial interactions.
+In parallel, in vitro models were established for the dental microbial biofilm as well as mucosal epithelial interactions.
 We were able to show that exposure of the dental biofilm to a particular component – that interferes with microbial communication (quorum sensing) – eliminated lactate production of oral biofilms.
-The findings have been patented.
 Also, we have been able to establish a high-throughput in vitro wound-healing assay using automated microscopy, that allows for qualitative description of the kinetics of oral-wound repair.
 Using this technique we were able to confirm earlier findings that an oral pathogen inhibited wound closure.
 We also showed that a related, commensal species enhanced wound closure.

-We are currently performing a clinical intervention study to explore the dynamic (biochemical, microbial and immunological) interactions of the oral ecosystem upon perturbance and their involvement in maintenance of oral health.
+A clinical intervention study to explore the dynamic (biochemical, microbial and immunological) interactions of the oral ecosystem upon perturbance was performed and their involvement in maintenance of oral health.